open-education-hub/operating-systems/content/chapters/compute/lab/content/synchronization.md

 This mechanism is called a **mutex**, whose name comes from "mutual exclusion".

 Go to `support/race-condition/c/race_condition_mutex.c` and notice the differences between this code and the buggy one.
-We now use a `pthread_mutex_t` variable which we `lock` at the beginning of a critical section and we `unlock` at the end.
+We now use a `pthread_mutex_t` variable, which we `lock` at the beginning of a critical section, and we `unlock` at the end.
-Generally speaking `lock`-ing a mutex makes a thread enter a critical section, while calling `pthread_mutex_unlock()` makes the thread leave said critical section.
+Generally speaking, `lock`-ing a mutex makes a thread enter a critical section, while calling `pthread_mutex_unlock()` makes the thread leave said critical section.
 Therefore, as we said previously, the critical sections in our code are `var--` and `var++`.
 Run the code multiple times to convince yourself that in the end, the value of `var` will always be 0.